Rigellute/spotify-tui/README.md

 brew upgrade spotify-tui
 ```

-### Cargo (Linux)
+### Cargo

-Eventually, there should be prebuilt binaries available in the Github release, but until then you can install via Rust's package manager `cargo`.
+Use this option if your architecture is not supported by the pre-built binaries found on the [releases page](https://github.com/Rigellute/spotify-tui/releases).

 First, install [Rust](https://www.rust-lang.org/tools/install) (using the recommended `rustup` installation method) and then